Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Derivation and Analysis

-\Rom{2} How does using a different proxy than $F$ in \cref{STA-back} of \cref{alg:STE} affects the gradient in $\vphi$?
-Since $\diag(F')$ occurs in the backward chain, we call estimators that uses a diagonal $\vLambda$ instead of $\diag(F')$ as {\em internally rescaled}.
-We show that {\em for any $\vLambda \succcurlyeq 0$, the expected rescaled estimator has non-negative scalar product with the expected original estimator.} Thus using a different proxy, in particular identity, is not immediately destructive: if~\cref{alg:STE} was unbiased, the rescaled estimator may be biased but it is guaranteed to give an ascend direction in the expectation and the optimization can in principle succeed.
-However, assuming that~\cref{alg:STE} is biased (when $\L$ is not multi-linear) but still is an ascent direction, {\em the ascent property can no longer be guaranteed for the rescaled estimator}.
+\Rom{2} How does using a mismatched proxy in \cref{STA-back} of \cref{alg:STE} affect the gradient in $\vphi$?
+Since $\diag(F')$ occurs in the backward chain, we call estimators that use some matrix $\vLambda$ instead of $\diag(F')$ as {\em internally rescaled}.
+We show that {\em for any $\vLambda \succcurlyeq 0$, the expected rescaled estimator has non-negative scalar product with the expected original estimator.} Note that this is not completely obvious as the claim is about the final gradient in the model parameters $\vphi$ (\eg, weights of the encoder network in the case of autoencoders).
+However, if the ST gradient by~\cref{alg:STE} is biased (when $\L$ is not multi-linear) but is nevertheless an ascent direction in expectation, the expected rescaled estimator may fail to be an ascent direction, \ie, to have a positive scalar product with the true gradient.